mattiaocchiuto/data-structures-algorithms/README.md

-# data-structure
+# data-structure and algorithms
-Provide some implementations of standard data structures written in javascript.
+Provide some implementations of standard data structures and algorithms written in javascript.
 I'm actually use it to prepare for an interview and I think is a good point to start also for students or interested people.

-Actually I have been implemented the heap and priority-queue data structures, for each of one I also wrote some usage methods and the main sorting methods.
+Data structures implemented:
+- heap (max)
+- priority queue (max)

+Algorithms:
+- insert sort
+- bubble sort
+- quick sort